 A quick word from Tailz

 If like me, you are watching your budget and can not afford to splash out on an expensive graphics editing app.
 But still want something that is heavy duty without the heavy price tag.
 I recommend checking out the Affinity range of Apps by Serif.
 This particular tutorial deals specifically with the Affinity Photo App, which is available for Mac, PC, and iPad.
-At the time this Editorial was written, the App is $79.99 for the Mac or PC version, while the iPad App is $30.99 (we are not affiliated in anyway with Serif).

 Step #1: Setup the Map Document